saraswatmks/saraswatmks.github.com/_posts/2023/2023-04-30_polars_python_tutorial.md

-## Hands on tutorials with Polars DataFrames in Python
+## Hands on tutorial with Polars DataFrames in Python

 Handling large datasets locally on laptops is not easy.
 As a workaround, data scientists either work on a sample data set or spin up spark clusters.
 Spark clusters don't come cheap.
 I recently migrated a data science project from spark to python in-memory computation using polars and saved few hunderd dollars weekly cloud cost.
 Yay!